LoginRadius/engineering-portal/content/guest-post/secure-php-api-using-jwt/index.md

     );
 }
 ```

-Now that we have obtained the JWT token, we can transfer it to the client-side and save it using any web programming language of our choice.
-We'll start with a short JS demonstration of the route ahead of us.
+Now that you have obtained the JWT token, you can transfer it to the client-side and save it using any web programming language of your choice.
+Let's start with a short JS demonstration of the route ahead.

 To begin, when a successful form submission takes place, save the created and received JWT in client-side memory.
 To display some output about the JWT's success, remove the login form and merely display a button that retrieves and displays the JWT's timestamp to the user when it is clicked.

-Here is some sample code for the aforementioned process.
+Here is some sample code for the process mentioned above.

 ```javascript
 const storeJWT = {};
 const loginBtn = document.querySelector('#frmLogin');